DrMoriarty/AudioFlow/readme.md

 ## User Interface
 <img src="assets/demo/ui.png" width="320">

+## Issues
+Audioflow is currently incompatible with bluetooth audio devices.

 ## Contributing
 All contributions are welcome.
 Whether you're fixing a bug, adding a new feature, or have an issue, feel free to open a pull request/issue/etc.